 You will not receive a physical certificate, though you may ask your employer for a print out of the details for the certificate from the SMS system.
 There are two types of Certificate of Sponsorship (CoS).
 Defined Certificates of Sponsorship are used to employ Skilled Worker visa applicants based outside the UK.
 Undefined CoSs are to employ people switching to a visa from within the UK, to employ those on Intra-company visas and to sponsor others under the points based system.

 This guide is split into the following sections:

 Your Skilled Worker visa or Intra-Company Transfer visa application must be made no more than 3 months after the CoS is issued, and you will have a start date no more than 3 months after your visa application is made.

 The job in question meets the minimum skill level requirement.
 This means for Skilled Worker visa applicants it must be Regulated Qualifications Framework (RQF) level 3 or above.
 For Intra-Company transfer visa applicants it must be at RQF Level 6 or above.

 Once you have been assigned a CoS by your sponsor, you have 3 months to make your visa application, after which time the certificate will expire.
+If required, the CoS start and end date can be changed by the employer by making changes via a sponsor note in the Sponsor Management System.
 You cannot apply for your UK visa more than three months before the start date of the CoS.

 There are two types of Certificate of Sponsorship: defined and undefined.
 All prospective employees based outside the UK will need a defined certificate of sponsorship.